-History Nights at Colonial Michilimackinac lets students get their hands dirty, literally, as they do chores, march and more, as if in the 1770s.
+History Nights at Colonial Michilimackinac lets students get their hands dirty, literally, as they experience life as a French Canadian voyageur in the 1770s.

 “I hope this program can continue on to educate others in the future years.
 It was a wonderful opportunity for all who participate.”

 “Our students are still talking about what they learned and experienced!
-One of our students, who is emotionally impaired and was hesistant about going on this trip, came home and told his parents “I learned so much up there” This was the very first time he had ever told his parents that he had learned something!
+One of our students, who is emotionally impaired and was hesitant about going on this trip, came home and told his parents “I learned so much up there.”
+This was the very first time he had ever told his parents that he had learned something!
 What an accomplishment.”

 This is also available for scout troops.
 Please contact us for more information.